 Halma is a famous old Victorian game in which the objective is not to capture your opponent's pieces but instead to hop over them in an effort to get to the opposite side first.
 Halma is like Chinese Checkers but has slightly more depth because there are 8 directions of movement instead of 6.

 Halma is quite difficult to obtain these days and certainly there have been no quality versions of the game since the early 1900s.
 We have rectified this with our beautiful made board show below.
 Hand-made to our own commission by an experienced craftshop - these boards are unique to Masters Traditional Games.

 For the games enthusiast or any lover of fine wooden objects, the Halma board is faced entirely with inlaid natural wood.
+The outer frame is maple with a walnut string border.
 The squares and lines are inlaid with 6mm Maple and Black Walnut timbers.
 The circle spots delineating the startings zone are inlaid in Oak and Ash.
 We studied a number of antique boards to find the most elegant corner design.
 In the end, we weren't happy with any of the old designs which are either cluttered or ugly and we came up with our own idea that we feel is the most aesthetic of any board we have yet seen - dark spots for the inner borders and white spots for the 2 outer borders.

 The board comes with 13 green and red halma pawns and 19 black and white pawns so that either 2 or 4 people can play.
+Pawns are 27mm high with a base of 15mm.
 Rules are included.
 This game does not have a special storage container is dispatched in a simple cardboard carton.

 Hand-made Halma board with wooden pawns and rules

 Price includes delivery within Eng/Wales.